Webinar on the Medicare PFS Final Rule. Sign up.

 1) Changes to the PFS Conversion Factor

 It’s possible Congress will once again choose to raise the conversion factor for 2025 or introduce legislation that eliminates reimbursement reductions.
-However, based only on the Proposed Rule, practices need to prepare for another drop in their conversion rates and reimbursements.
+However, based only on the Final Rule, practices need to prepare for another drop in their conversion rates and reimbursements.

 2) Elimination of G0511 for RHCs and FQHCs